CaioCeretta/udemy-chad-spring-boot/section2-comments.md

   ○ First of all, we unpack it, and open it into intellij

-## Lesson 3: Constructor Injection - Part 2
+## Lesson 4: Constructor Injection - Part 2

 ● Coding

-  ○ Create a new interface: double click the springcoredemo package in src/main/java, select new and in the dropdown `Interface`, and create the `Coach`
+  ○ Create a new interface: double click the springcoredemo package in src/main/java, select `new` in the dropdown, then `Interface`, and create the `Coach`
   ○ Create a new class: follow the same steps as above, in the place of interface, choose `Class` and name it `CricketCoach` ○ CricketCoach class implement the Coach interface, which will require it to create a getDailyWorkout() method